Search by Algolia

 • Advanced merchandising functionality

-• Optimizations to make mobile searching easier
+• Optimizations for easier mobile searching

-How to make your e-commerce site search effective
+How to make your ecommerce site search effective

-If your site is burdened with a basic e-commerce site search, you’re missing out on revenue and new customers.
-These e-commerce site search best practices can greatly elevate the design of your site search.
+If your site is burdened with a basic ecommerce site search, you’re missing out on revenue and new customers.
+These ecommerce site search best practices can greatly elevate the design of your site search.

 1. Filter results